 Start in the capital of Heraklion and visit the phenomenal Minoan palace of Knossos.
 Stop at secluded beaches, attempt part of the Samaria Gorge hike, and fall in love with Chania and Rethymno.

 If you are considering visiting Greece in the spring, consider visiting some of the islands close to Athens.
 The islands of the Saronic Gulf are brimming with culture.

 Each Saronic island is unique, differs from its neighbour isles, and has a distinct personality.
 The little island of Hydra is a wonderful place to spend a few days whatever the weather.

 The colourful port here is widely regarded as being the most beautiful in all of Greece.
 Spend a few hours meandering its maze-like network of narrow streets, indulge in some meze plates and traditional Greek food in its homely tavernas, and then follow the coastal paths to the nearby fishing villages.

-The Saronic island of Spetses is another underrated gem.
+The small island of Spetses is another underrated gem.
 Cars are prohibited on both of these islands.

 When you leave the town limits, you quickly discover that Spetses is essentially one big national park.
 There are dozens of short, beautiful trails through the woodland here that lead you to hidden monasteries, secluded coves, and clifftop churches.

 Out of season, you share the island with virtually no other tourists.
 The Saronic are some of the best islands to visit in early spring as their activities are not dependent on perfect weather.
 (Although you will still have plenty of sunny days in the months of April and March.)

 The Peloponnese is a wonderful part of Greece to take a road trip through during the spring months.
 Focus your exploration on the Lakonia region and the rugged Mani peninsula.